DJCordhose/ecmascript-2015-iojs/README.md

 # ECMAScript 2015 on io.js

+**UPDATE for io.js 3.0**: This document now reflects the status of ECMAScript 2015 in the 3.0 version of io.js.

 **WORK IN PROGRESS, we plan to update this description as ECMAScript 2015 support in io.js evolves.**

 ## Introduction